rayhanadev/crosis4furrets/DOCUMENTATION.md

 #### .persist()

-Persist any file-changes on the remote Repl.
-Useful if you are interacting with a Repl with the intentional of keeping changes.
+Persist any file-changes on the remote repl.
+Useful if you are interacting with a repl with the intentional of keeping changes.

 ```js
 await client.persist();